ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 Stochastic Uncertainty
 ^^^^^^^^^^^^^^^^^^^^^^
-Subsection on varying stochastic uncertainty with an example branches file with just the random seed count

 Vivarium simulations are probabilistic in nature.
 They tend to contain distributions that describe quantities rather than singular values.
 Because of this, our models are subject to stochastic uncertainty.
 To attempt to capture this uncertainty we can run the simulation with a different random seed, which will result in different numbers drawn from the underlying pseudo-random number generator, and a different candidate output space.
 This can be specified in the